- Dog suitable for owners with some experience

 The breed club monitor the health of the breed carefully and should be contacted for the most up-to-date information and details of any DNA or additional testing they recommend.
 Breed Clubs can be found on the Kennel Club website.

 An adult Afghan Hound needs a moderate amount of exercise (1-2 hours) but does need the opportunity for free running.

 A large dog, the Afghan appreciates space - both indoor and outdoors.
 Most importantly however is having access to safe, secure areas to run that are far from roads or any other hazards.

 Large breed dogs benefit from a different balance of nutrients including minerals and vitamins compared to smaller-breed dogs.
 Afghan Hounds are prone to bloating and stomach problems; smaller, more frequent meals can help minimise this risk.

-The glamorous, long, silky coat of an Afghan dog comes at a price: it is labour-intensive to keep it in tip-top condition, with daily grooming recommended to prevent tangles and mats, and regular bathing required to keep it clean.
-Fastidious grooming is especially important when he loses his puppy coat, to avoid the new coat matting with the old, which would cause discomfort.
+The glamorous, long, silky coat of an Afghan Hound comes at a price: it is labour-intensive to keep it in tip-top condition, with daily grooming recommended to prevent tangles and mats, and regular bathing required to keep it clean.
+Fastidious grooming is especially important when they lose their puppy coat, to avoid the new coat matting with the old.

 Like most sighthounds, Afghans rather look down on the whole idea of training but early socialisation is important - as is training them to walk on a lead.
 It is worth putting the effort into training a good recall - although it shouldn’t be relied upon if a squirrel is spotted!
 Once an Afghan is enjoying their thrill of the chase - or even just of running free - all thoughts of recall leave their minds.
 If they are to live with cats, puppies should come from a breeder who has raised them together - or else time and care must be taken.
 They may never be reliable with strange cats or other small animals.